 Sour gas environments can lead to sulfide stress corrosion.
 Discover how it forms.

-Hydrogen can diffuse into metals, making them brittle.
+Hydrogen atoms can diffuse into metals, making them brittle.
 Selecting resistant materials can help.

 Learn more about how intergranular corrosion impacts materials.